 End of Life Doulas offer a variety of services to assist in the transition of dying.
 First and foremost is a grounding, reliable, knowledgeable, and comforting presence during an incredibly emotional time.

-End of Life Doulas can be contacted at any time during the end of life process.
+End of Life Doulas can be contacted at any time from receiving diagnosis of a life limiting illness/ terminal diagnosis, or any stage of the end of life process.
 The sooner the doula can enter into the process, the more time can be spent getting to know the individual and family, creating quality care plans, prioritising end of life needs and creating sacred space and meaning for the individual and family.

 I understand the importance of feeling comfortable and making sure I am the right fit for your situation.

-Please feel free to ask me any questions you may have, or if you would like to organise an obligation-free coffee to meet and discuss your needs, please fill in the form below.
+Please feel free to ask me any questions you may have, or if you would like to organise an obligation-free 20 minute phonecall to discuss your needs, please fill in the form below.
 I will respond to your enquiry within 1 business day.

 This is my passion and life purpose, and I would love to help in any way possible.